ip(7) - phpMan

 To bootstrap the path MTU discovery process on unconnected sock-

-ets, it is possible to start with a big datagram size (up to
+ets, it is possible to start with a big datagram size (headers

 To get an initial estimate of the path MTU, connect a datagram